How to Fix Internet Explorer 8 from Defaulting to Mobile Browser Version of a Site

 For about a month now, whenever I visited certain sites like Mashable.com using Internet Explorer 8 browser, I was getting redirected to the mobile browser version of the site instead of the regular web version.
 This was pretty annoying and I wasn't quite sure what was causing the problem until today.

 Essentially, for whatever reason a program called 'Creative Software AutoUpdate' seems to be the culprit causing IE8 to default to the mobile layout for some sites.
 I have a Creative Sound Blaster Live!
 24-bit sound card in my computer which is why I had the 'Creative Software AutoUpdate' installed.
-However, the program isn't really needed on my computer, and since it's the cause of the IE8 mobile browser redirection problem I went ahead and uninstalled it.
+However, the program isn't really needed on my computer, and since it's the cause of the IE8 mobile browser redirection problem I went ahead and uninstalled it and it solved the problem.

 So to fix the problem of Internet Explorer 8 defaulting to the mobile browser version of some websites, follow these steps to uninstall the 'Creative Software AutoUpdate' program: